carteras/IT-CBR/2021/digital_technologies/digital_applications/learning_briefs/Week 4/inheritence.md

 * Represent the state of an object of the class
 * Are descriptions of the structural or static features of a class

-Behavioral features (operations) define what objects of the class "can do"
+Behavioural features (operations) define what objects of the class "can do"
 * Define the way in which objects may interact
 * Operations are descriptions of behavioral or dynamic features of a class